louresb/louresb/README.md

 In 2022, I was introduced to [DIO](https://www.dio.me/), a platform that connects people and companies, opening up amazing opportunities for learning and growth.
 It was there that I began my journey into web development, writing my first lines of code and building my first webpages.
 Since then, I have been dedicated to learning and improving my skills.
 To achieve this, I have been studying at [Balta.io](https://balta.io/) and [Microsoft Learn](https://learn.microsoft.com/), where I began to feel more confident about my .NET skills.

+More recently, I’ve worked as a .NET developer on projects including a project management system (SGGP) used by Hospital Albert Einstein, developed with .NET, MySQL, and Angular.
+I was responsible for building the backend, which included features like Microsoft Bookings integration, PDF generation, dashboards, user and area management, and internal chat.
+I also contributed to the evolution of similar solutions with a multi-tenant architecture.
+Throughout these experiences, the team followed Scrum methodology and used Azure DevOps for collaboration.

 In addition to my technical expertise, here are a few facts about me that might interest you:

 - I spent a year in Finland as part of a college exchange program, which was a life-changing experience.